 Legacy Planning & Inheritance

 Many people postpone the process of writing a will for a variety of reasons.
-However, you will likely find that completing your estate planning can help provide confidence as you look forward.
+However, you will likely find that talking to your family and completing your estate plan can help provide confidence as you look forward.
 Estate planning laws are complex, so meeting with an estate planner or attorney is a smart decision.

 Will

-A legal declaration that describes how you want the assets that are titled in your name to be distributed after your death.
+A will is a legal declaration that describes how you want the assets that are titled in your name to be distributed after your death.

 Trust

-A fiduciary agreement in which one party, the trustor, gives another party, the trustee, the right to hold property or assets for a third party, the beneficiary.
+A trust is a fiduciary agreement in which one party, the trustor, gives another party, the trustee, the right to hold property or assets for a third party, the beneficiary.

 Transfer on Death (TOD)

-Transfer on Death allows an account owner to transfer his or her assets to a designated beneficiary(ies) upon the account owner's death without the need for probate.
+This designation allows an account owner to transfer assets to one or more designated beneficiaries without the need for probate.

 Selecting beneficiaries ensures that your assets are distributed according to your wishes.
 By adding a beneficiary designation to your American Century Investments accounts, you can simplify the asset transfer process for your heirs.